Improbable-AI/airobot/README.md

 If you are using RealSense cameras, please follow the instructions [here](https://github.com/IntelRealSense/realsense-ros#installation-instructions) or [here](https://github.com/Improbable-AI/camera_calibration/tree/qa).

 #### Option 2:
 Use the dockerfile provided in this library.
-Checkout the [instructions](docker) for docker usage. **Docker is not necessary if you just want to use the pybullet simulation environment.**
+Checkout the [instructions](docker) for docker usage. **Docker is not needed if you just want to use the pybullet simulation environment.**

 ### Install AIRobot